 It is important to remember that the utility of the census is completely dependant on its accuracy.
 In order to facilitate the citizen to volunteer information fearlessly, the government of India guarantees to protect the privacy of the information provided by the citizens.
 It also guarantees that the census information given by any citizen cannot be used in any court of law against the citizen.
 In a country where illiteracy is widespread, it is necessary for the Census Enumerators to impress among all the individuals the utility and the need for accuracy in the census operation.
 All of us can contribute to the development of the country by spreading this message far and wide and helping in the successful conduct of Census 2001.

-• This essay won the first prize in the competition.
+PS: • This essay was originally written when I was in the 9th standard.
+That was before the Census 2001 actually had happened.
+Thus the usage of future tense in a few places. • This essay won the first prize in the competition.
 The prize distribution ceremony was in Tumkur.
 I had been there with my dad.
 Since we reached early, we had been to a cousin’s place that was close by.
 I recall playing a really memorable game of chess that lasted for over 4 hours.
-That was the highlight of the day.
+That was the highlight of the day. • The actual event was a drab.
+Iron chairs and a dusty room with no more than 8 people.
+The prize was a set of the small green books on Gandhi’s principles packaged inside a TITAN watch cover box.

 What is ‘Culture’?
 This question may bring forth several responses.